What Is a Product Marketing Manager? Job Description and Salary

 What is a product marketing manager?

-To get an even better idea of this role, let’s take a look at this sample product marketing job description.
+To get an even better idea of their job duties, let’s take a look at this sample product marketing job description.

 Product Manager Job Description